 9. Day trips from Prague – Liberec

 Liberec might not be the most obvious day trip destination from Prague but the city, located only one hour away by bus, is very interesting and worth a visit.
-Located in Sudety mountains Liberec is a perfect winter sports destination.
+Located in the Sudety mountains Liberec is a perfect winter sports destination.
 But if you visit Liberec in the summertime you won’t be bored either.

-The centre is full of beautiful architecture dating back to the turn of 19th and 20th century.
+The centre is full of beautiful architecture dating back to the turn of the 19th and 20th centuries.
 Be sure to go inside the town hall (built as a copy of the old town in Vienna) to see the stunning interior that was often a film set in numerous productions.
 Just behind the town hall, you will find a unique bus stop designed by the famous yet controversial Czech sculptor David Cerny (you can see his numerous works around Prague).
 Don’t miss the residential area packed with beautiful old villas – wandering around this part of Liberec is a real pleasure!
-You should also take the cable car up to Jested mountain to admire not only the stunning landscape around but also the futuristic architecture of the hotel located on the top of the mountain.
-For a lunch stop you can choose from numerous cafes and restaurants but the one located in the basement of the town hall is particularly beautiful and serves delicious dishes of the Czech cuisine.
+You should also take the cable car up to Jested Mountain to admire not only the stunning landscape around but also the futuristic architecture of the hotel located on the top of the mountain.
+For a lunch stop you can choose from numerous cafes and restaurants but the one located in the basement of the town hall is particularly beautiful and serves delicious dishes of Czech cuisine.

 – Kamila, Kami & the Rest of the World.